 More and more businesses and groups are choosing to stream live events.
-Live event video streaming is a great way to boost your audience, whatever your industry.
+Video broadcasting is a great way to boost your audience, whatever your industry.
 Some people think live streaming will decrease in-person attendance.
 But in fact, the opposite is true!
 Studies show that around 30 percent of people who watch a live-streamed event will attend in person the following year.

 That correlation is evident in other statistics as well.
 In 2017, Sixty-seven percent of live video viewers were more likely to buy a ticket to a concert or event after watching a live video of that event or a similar one.
 And that trend continues today.